Reggie Lynch

-Reggie Lynch (born November 30, 1994) is an American basketball player for Juventus Utena of the Lithuanian Basketball League (LKL).
+Reginald Joseph Connor Lynch (born November 30, 1994) is an American professional basketball player for Halcones de Xalapa of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for the Minnesota Golden Gophers.
 He transferred from Illinois State in 2015 and sat out the 2015–16 season.
 In 2016, he started at center for the Gophers and won Big Ten Defensive Player of the Year after setting the Gophers single-season record in blocks with 114.